 Description and Biology

 Golden rain tree bugs do not seem to cause damage to the foliage of golden rain trees or chinaberry trees.
-They can be a nuisance in homes in the fall as they invade to find overwintering sites.
+They can be a nuisance in the fall as they invade homes to find overwintering sites.

 Golden rain tree bugs noticed in late spring or summer are much more susceptible to pesticides than later in the fall when they start invading houses.
 When the weather is cool and they are ready to hibernate, golden rain tree bugs are much more tolerant of pesticides.
 If crushed, these bugs leave a red stain but they can be gently vacuumed up without staining walls or furniture.
 It would be a good idea to empty the vacuum canister soon as the bugs may impart a lasting odor in the machine as they rot.